How to Use Plotly/HTML Widgets in Jekyll the RIGHT Way04 Apr 2020 —

 print() function somehow.
 If you know how to get around this, please contact me on Twitter or drop me a comment below!

-This is the final version of the code I made.
+This is the final version of the code I made for this post.

 Technically, the code I have here probably won’t work out of the box with other widgets, since the way I get the plotly HTML is specific to plotly.
 But it would be trivial to add something that would work with other HTML widgets, and if I ever use them, I’ll change that bit. ↩